ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

 ---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** November 21, 2025

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---